-High constables, in England, are officers appointed in every hundred or franchise, whose proper duty seems to be to keep the king's peace within their respective hundreds.
+High constables, in England, are officers ap pointed in every hundred or franchise, whose proper duty seems to be to keep the king's peace within their respective hundreds.
 1 Bl.
 Comm.
-356; 3 Steph.
+856; 3 Steph.
 Comm.
 47.

-Petty constables are inferior officers in every Petty constables are inferior officers in every town and parish, subordinate to the high constable of the hundred, whose principal duty is the preservation of the peace, though they also have other particular duties assigned to them by act of parliament, particularly the service of the summonses and the execution of the warrants of justices of the peace.
-1 Bl.
-Comm.
+Petty constables are inferior officers in every town and parish, subordinate to the high constable of the hundred, whose principal duty is the preservation of the peace, though they also have other particular duties assigned to them by act of parliament, particularly the service of the summonses and the execution of the warrants of justices of the peace.
+1 BL Comm.
 356; 3 Steph.
 Comm.
 47, 48.

-Special constables are persons appointed (with or without their consent) by the magistrates to execute warrants on particular occasions, as in execute warrants on particular occasions, as in the case of riots, etc.
+Special constables are persons appointed (with or without their consent) by the magistrates to execute warrants on particular occasions, as in the case of riots, etc.

 In American law.
-An officer of a municipal corporation (usually elected) whose duties are similar to those of the sheriff, though his powers are less and his jurisdiction smaller.
-He is to preserve the public peace, execute the process of magistrates' courts, and of some other tribunals, serve writs, attend the sessions of the criminal courts, have the custody of juries, and discharge other functions sometimes assigned to him by the local law or by statute.
-Comm. v.
-Deacon, 8 Serg. & R. (Pa.)
-47; Leavitt v.
-Leavitt, 135 Mass.
-191; Allor v.
-Wayne County, 43 Mich.
-76, 4 N. W. 492.
+An officer of a municipal corporation (usually elected) whose duties are similar to those of the sheriff, though his powers are less and his jurisdicdiction smaller.
+He is to preserve the public peace, execute the process of magistrates' courts, and of some other tribunals, serve writs, attend the sessions of the criminal courts, have the custody of juries, and diseharge other functions sometimes assigned to him by the local law or by statute.

--Constable of a castle.
+CONSTABLE OF A CASTLE.
 In English law.
-An officer having charge of a castle; a warden, or keeper; otherwise called a "castellain."-Constable of England.
-(Called, also, "Marshal.")
+An officer having charge of a castle; a warden, or keeper; otherwise called a "castellain."

+CONSTABLE OF ENGLAND.
+(Called, slso, "Marshal.")
 His office consisted in the care of the common peace of the realm in deeds of arms and matters of war.
 Lamb.
+Uonst.
+4.

-Const.
-4.-Constable of Scotland. stable of Scotland.
-An officer who was for-merly entitled to command all the king's armies in the absence of the king, and to take cognizance of all crimes committed within four miles of the king's person or of parliament, the privy council, or any general convention of the states of the kingdom.
-The office was hereditary in of the kingdom.
+CONSTABLE OF SCOTLAND.
+An officer who was formerly entitled to command all the king's armies in the absence of the king, and to take cognizance of all crimes committed within four miles of the king's person or of parliament, the privy council, or any general convention of the states of the kingdom.
 The office was hereditary in the family of Errol, and was abolished by the 20 Geo.
 III. c.
-43. Bell; Ersk.
+43. Bell.; Ersk.
 Inst.
-1, 3, 37.-Constable of the exchequer.
+1, 3, 37.

+CONSTABLE OF THE EXCHEQ-UER.
 An officer mentioned in Fleta, lib.
-2, c.
-31.-High constable of England, lord.
-His office has been disused (except only upon great and solemn occasions as the coronation or the like) since the casions, as the coronation, or the like) since the attainder of Stafford, Duke of Buckingham, in the reign of Henry VII.

-CONSTABLEWICK.
+2. c.
+31. CONSTABLEWICK.
 In English law.
 The territorial jurisdiction of a constable; as bailiwick is of a bailiff or sheriff.
 5 Nev. & M. 261.

-CONSTABULARIUS. officer Αn horse; an officer having charge of foot or horse; a naval commander; an officer having charge of military affairs generally.
+CONSTABULARIUS.
+An officer of horse; an officer having charge of foot or horse; a naval commander; an officer having charge of military affairs generally.
 Spelman.